kelvins/Chronobiology/README.md

 ---------------------------------
 The **objective** of this project is to provide a easy way to access **chronobiology** functions that can perform **data analysis** in **time series** using **GoLang**.

-Some analyzes that we pretend to provide with the package:
+Some analyzes and features that we pretend to provide with the package:

 - [X] Convert the data based on the epoch
 - [X] Filter data by date/time